 Economics focuses on decision making and problem solving.
 It concerns itself with making intelligent individual and social choices in a world of scarcity.
 The department believes that a student who spends four years wrestling with economic issues and developing the analytical tools necessary to resolve them will emerge with sharpened reasoning and communication skills and will be more alert to the complexities of the world.

 The programs in economics are designed to provide students with a strong background in economic theory and applied analysis.
 The department offers majors leading to both the Bachelor of Science and Bachelor of Arts degrees in economics, as well as a minor.
 The BA degree is designed for students seeking broad preparation in more than a single area and is often combined with second majors in business administration, literature, mathematics, or politics and government.
 The BS degree is designed for students with outstanding quantitative skills or those with an interest in graduate study in economics or applied mathematics.

 Economics majors should develop excellent communications skills, including the ability to communicate effectively both orally and in writing.
-Using these skills, they should be compentent to convey: (1) their understanding of the technical aspects of economics, (2) the results of empirical analysis and applied theory, (3) their familiarity with recent economic events, and (4) any critical assessment of the discipline.
+Using these skills, they should be competent to convey: (1) their understanding of the technical aspects of economics, (2) the results of empirical analysis and applied theory, and (3) their familiarity with economic events.